Derivative-Informed Projected Neural Networks for High-Dimensional Parametric Maps Governed by PDEs: Numerical Experiments

-For the next set of numerical results we again compare the performance of the AS and KLE projected networks for different choices of the rank $r$.
-Figure \ref{helmholtz_fixed_rank_as_kle_small} shows that for this problem the AS networks outperform the KLE networks consistently.
-The low dimensional AS network performs well for low data, but sees reduced performance as the data dimension improves.
-The AS networks see benefited performance when the rank increases to $32$ and $64$.
-Both KLE and AS observed reduced accuracy for $r = 128$.
-The Helmholtz data are evidently harder to fit than the convection-reaction-diffusion data, which are less oscillatory as seen by the AS eigenvectors for the two problems (Figures \ref{as_kle_vectors_confusion} and \ref{as_kle_vectors_helmholtz}).
+For the next set of numerical results we again compare the performance of the DIPNet and KLE projected networks for different choices of the rank $r$.
+Figure \ref{helmholtz_fixed_rank_as_kle_small} shows that for this problem the DIPNet outperforms the KLE networks consistently.
+The low dimensional ($r=8$) DIPNet performs well for low data, but sees reduced performance as the data dimension improves.
+The DIPNets see benefited performance when the rank increases to $32$ and $64$.
+Both KLE and DIPNet observed reduced accuracy for $r = 128$.
+The Helmholtz data are evidently harder to fit than the convection-diffusion-reaction data, which are less oscillatory as seen by the AS eigenvectors for the two problems (Figures \ref{as_kle_vectors_confusion} and \ref{as_kle_vectors_helmholtz}).
 When the dimension of the neural networks grow sufficiently large the difficulties of neural network training begin to dominate the benefits of better approximation in larger reduced bases.

 Similar trends are observed in Figure \ref{helmholtz_fixed_rank_as_kle_large}.